radenpioneer/astro-ftp-deploy/README.md

         uses: actions/checkout@v3
       - name: Install, build, and upload your site output
         uses: withastro/action@v0
-        # with:
+        with:
+          server: ${{ secrets.FTP_SERVER }}
+          username: ${{ secrets.FTP_USERNAME }}
+          password: ${{ secrets.FTP_PASSWORD }}
+          # directory: public_html/ # The path to upload to, on your FTP server, relative to your FTP root.
+Must end with trailing slash. (optional)
+          # protocol: ftp # The protocol to use on your FTP server. (optional)
+          # port: "21" # The port of your FTP server. (optional)
           # path: . # The root location of your Astro project inside the repository. (optional)
           # node-version: 16 # The specific version of Node that should be used to build your site.
 Defaults to 16. (optional)
           # package-manager: yarn # The Node package manager that should be used to install dependencies and build your site.
 Automatically detected based on your lockfile. (optional)
           # resolve-dep-from-path: false # If the dependency file should be resolved from the root location of your Astro project.
 Defaults to `true`. (optional)

-  deploy:
-    needs: build
-    runs-on: ubuntu-latest
-    environment:
-      name: github-pages
-      url: ${{ steps.deployment.outputs.page_url }}
-    steps:
-      - name: Deploy to GitHub Pages
-        id: deployment
-        uses: actions/deploy-pages@v1
 ```

+### SFTP Support

+SFTP is unsupported at current time.

+### Attribution

+- This Github Action is a fork of Astro's official [`withastro/actions`](https://github.com/withastro/action), and modified for FTP deployment.
+- This action uses [`SamKirkland/FTP-Deploy-Action`](https://github.com/SamKirkland/FTP-Deploy-Action) under the hood.